ros2/ros2_tracing/README.md

 $ ros2 trace start session_name --snapshot-mode
 ```

 By default all ROS 2 tracepoints are enabled.
-Run the command with `-h` for more information.
+Run the commands with `-h` for more information.

 Use `record_snapshot` to take a snapshot and write the trace data to disk: